pykale/transparentML/content/01-intro/ml-systems.md

    ```{toggle}
     **b**
    ```
   **4.4**.
-What is a record (a sample)?
+What is a record/sample?
 You have to choose a single answer.

-     a. each house description is a record
+     a. each house description is a record/sample

-     b. each house price is a record
+     b. each house price is a record/sample

-     c. each attribute/features of description (as the house size) is a record
+     c. each attribute/features of description (as the house size) is a record/sample.

 *Compare your answer with the solution below*